Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TSC

-In Sec. \ref{T}, we have demonstrated that Majorana chain and double Majorana chains decorated on 1D block $\tau_2$ is not compatible with $T$ as a subgroup of $T_h$, hence they are not compatible with $T_h$, either.
-Equivalently, the corresponding 1D block-states are \textit{obstructed}.
+{ In Sec. \ref{T}, we have demonstrated that Majorana chain and double Majorana chains protected by either $M_1$ or $M_2$ symmetry (i.e., the root phase $\mathsf{r}_1$ or $\mathsf{r}_2$ ) decorated on 1D block $\tau_2$ are not compatible with $T$ as a subgroup of $T_h$, hence they are not compatible with $T_h$, either.
+(We note that the state with 1d fSPT on $\tau_2$, either protected by $M_1$ or $M_2$, together with single Majorana chain on $\tau_3$ is obstruction-free, which however can be trivialized, for details see below.)}